iterorganization/Fusion-Conventions/docs/Geometry_Descriptions_for_Fusion_Conventions.md

 # [DRAFT] Geometry Descriptions for Fusion Conventions

-This document describes how to attach geometric data to a variable in a netCDF file.
+This document describes how to attach geometric data to a labeled N-dimensional array.
 For convience, this variable will be referred to as _data_variable_.

 The _data_variable_ must have an attribute `geometry`.
 The string-value of this attribute must be equal to the name of a 0-dimensional variable in the data